Medication-Assisted Treatment Program In NJ

 MAT vs. Medical Detox

 Medication-assisted treatment and medical detoxification are similar but have a few key differences.
 Medical detox is often the first step in recovery and is offered at the beginning of treatment.
 Unlike MAT, medical detox is only available for inpatient or residential individuals.
-MAT is a treatment that providers can offer as inpatient or outpatient.
+MAT is a treatment that providers can offer as part of an inpatient or outpatient program.
 While medical detox is used to clear drugs and alcohol from the body’s systems, MAT blocks the euphoric effects of drugs and alcohol and helps control cravings for substance use.

-Both MAT and medical detox work in collaboration with psychotherapies, but MAT programs use counseling and behavioral therapies to support medication-assisted treatment.
+Both MAT and medical detox work in collaboration with other forms of therapy, but MAT programs use counseling and behavioral therapy to support medication-assisted treatment.
 Detox prepares the mind for behavioral therapy, which commonly follows detox.

 Medication-Assisted Treatment Program